Georgina Coleridge: Career

 At age 20 in 1936, Coleridge began a career in journalism, writing freelance as a contributor to Harper's Bazaar.
 The following year, she joined the circulation department of the National Magazine Company, before transferring to its advertising department.
 When the Second World War broke out in 1939, Coleridge moved back to Scotland and volunteered in a Naafi canteen.
 In 1945, she joined Country Life, and joined the editorial staff of Homes & Gardens in 1947 under the editorialship of Alice Head.
 Two years later, Coleridge was appointed Homes & Gardens's editor following the retirement of Head.
 She had the objective of making the magazine attractive to the "whole woman" unlike other publications seeking to assist women in bettering their environments.
 Coleridge was chair of the Institute of Journalists’ London district for 1954.

 She spoke to George Cross recipient Odette Hallowes and Antonella Kerr, Marchioness of Lothian in 1955 and out of that came the idea of the formation of the Women of the Year Lunch aiming to honour the achievements of women's success in arts, the professions and science in a "man's world".
-The trio co-founded the charity lunch, which became something of a awards ceremony without the presentation of accolades.
+The trio co-founded the charity lunch, which became something of an awards ceremony without the presentation of accolades.
 It promoted several hundred of women's successes selected from nomination and reference book lists and obtained a large amount of capital for the Greater London Fund for the Blind charity.

 In 1959, Coleridge published her first book, I Know What I Like, featuring cliches and platitudes.
 She was appointed a director of Country Life's magazine owners Country Life Ltd in 1962 and stood down as Homes & Gardens's editor the following year.
 Coleridge went on to become a director of Country Life's future owners George Newnes Ltd from 1963 to 1969.
 Between 1965 and 1967, she served as president of the Women's Press Club.
 From 1971 until her retirement in 1974, Coleridge was made a director of special projects for IPC Women's Magazines.
 She was made freeman of the Worshipful Company of Stationers and Newspaper Makers in 1973.

 Coleridge partly owned two race horses, with one of them, Islay Mist, winning on his third outing at Plumpton in 1973.
 Five years later, her memoirs about her experiences in horse racing, That's Racing: A Dream That Happened, was published.
 In 1982, after holding honorary positions of several professional bodies, Coleridge retired from magazine publishing.